Documentation Index

 Search Issues

-Returns a list of issues that match the given string of text
+Return a list of issues that match the given string of text.

 Input Comments Default